-Even if your home isn't a new construction built with passive solar design, you can still take advantage of strategies to utilize the solar energy coming into your home.
+Even if your home isn't a new construction built with a passive solar design, you can still use strategies to utilize the solar energy coming into your home.
 First, you need to understand what passive solar is and what it entails.
 Second, you can discover different methods to boost your home's passive solar ability to prevent HVAC overload during the year.

-If you are planning on building a newly constructed home, consult with your builder.
+If you plan to build a newly constructed home, consult with your builder.
 How you angle your home on your lot, for example, can make a big difference, as well as building material choices, such as brick versus siding or exterior paint and roofing colors.

 What Is Passive Solar?

 Passive solar refers to a building's design for collecting, storing, and distributing solar energy.
 The design includes the windows, walls, and floor.
 Solar energy is used to heat a home during the winter and rejects the heat from solar energy during the summer.
 A home with passive solar heat gains heat from the sun shining through windows facing the south and stores it as heat or thermal mass.